 Add curry paste and fry until oil splits/floats.

-Off heat and stir in curry leaves.
+Stir, off the heat and combine in curry leaves.